ChayanikaSharma47/NewsPulse1/README.md

 # News Pulse

-A solo full-stack project built for the Xponentium internship take-home assessment: a Python scraper collects news articles from RSS feeds, groups related articles into story clusters, a Node.js/Express API serves that data, and a React frontend visualizes it as an interactive timeline.
+A solo full-stack project: a Python scraper collects news articles from RSS feeds, groups related articles into story clusters, a Node.js/Express API serves that data, and a React frontend visualizes it as an interactive timeline.

 ## Stack: